Common Names

 Preliminary studies have explored its antithrombotic and amyloid-plaque degrading abilities (1) (2) (4) (5) (9).
 Nattokinase decreases platelet aggregation and thrombus formation in a dose-dependent fashion both in vitro and in vivo (6) (7).
 Reduced intimal thickening was observed in the femoral artery of rats that were fed a diet containing nattō (8).

 Studies in humans are limited.
 In a randomized double-blind trial, nattokinase capsules reduced diastolic and systolic blood pressure in prehypertensive patients (3).
+However, long-term nattokinase supplementation had a null effect on subclinical atherosclerosis progression and associated biomarkers in a study of healthy individuals at low risk for cardiovascular disease (20).
 In subjects with hypercholesterolemia, nattokinase altered hemostatic factors (19).
+Other preliminary data suggest it may be helpful as adjuvant therapy in the rehabilitation of stroke patients (21), but more study is needed.

 Nattokinase has been promoted as an alternative anticancer treatment based on the notion that it can help dissolve the fibrin coating around a tumor, and increase oxygen supply in the blood to inhibit cancer cell growth.
 However, these mechanisms have not been proven in humans.